neptunel/AzureOpenSourceRepoTemplate/CHECKLIST.md

 # Release Checklist

 Follow these step-by-step tasks to release and maintain your open source project using the MIT license.
-Ensure you complete each item before moving on to the next:
+Ensure you complete each item before moving on to the next.
+This file is only for repo owner, not for production.
+DELETE THIS FILE WHEN YOU ARE DONE WITH THE RELEASE.

 1.  [ ] Register your release:
    - Use the [Open Source Portal](https://repos.opensource.microsoft.com/release) to register your intended release.
    - This will trigger a review by CELA and management.
+   - Follow the “AzProjectName” naming scheme for the project.

 2. [ ] Create and initialize a GitHub repository:
    - [Create your GitHub repository](https://docs.opensource.microsoft.com/releasing/release-on-github/repo-creation) using the [repository wizard](https://repos.opensource.microsoft.com/microsoft/new).
    - Repositories must be hosted within a 1ES-managed GitHub organization and may not be made public until the release registration is approved by CELA and management.
-   - Include the following in the root directory:
+   - This template includes all the required files in the root directory.
-      - A README.md file describing the purpose and state of the repository, including third-party code information.
-      - A LICENSE.txt file with the [MIT license text](https://docs.opensource.microsoft.com/releasing/general-guidance/boilerplate-license-files).
-(Other licenses must be cleared with CELA.)
-      - A CONTRIBUTING.md file with instructions for contributing to the project, including Microsoft's Contributor License Agreement and technical guidance.
-      - A SECURITY.md file using the [repo-templates/SECURITY.md template](https://github.com/microsoft/repo-templates/blob/main/shared/SECURITY.md).
-      - A CODE_OF_CONDUCT.md file using the [repo-templates/CODE_OF_CONDUCT.md template](https://github.com/microsoft/repo-templates/blob/main/shared/CODE_OF_CONDUCT.md).
-      - Consider adding a SUPPORT.md file using the [repo-templates/SUPPORT.md template](https://github.com/microsoft/repo-templates/blob/main/projections/mit/SUPPORT.md).
-      - Telemetry Notice: If the release has code that enables Microsoft to collect telemetry, provide instructions to turn off the telemetry and include the [telemetry/data collection notice](https://docs.opensource.microsoft.com/releasing/general-guidance/telemetry) in the README.md file.
-      - Trademark Notice: Include the provided Trademark notice in your README.md, ensuring proper use of Microsoft trademarks and logos.
-      - Security Reporting Instructions: Include instructions for privately reporting security vulnerabilities found in your project.
-      - Consider registering a domain name for your project following the [open source project domain name guidance](https://docs.opensource.microsoft.com/releasing/prepare-for-release/project-naming-and-domain-names#open-source-project-domain-name-guidance).

 3. [ ] Prepare the code for release:
-   - Ensure the code is licensed under the MIT license by including the [language-appropriate comment](https://docs.opensource.microsoft.com/releasing/general-guidance/copyright-headers) at the head of each source file.
+   - Edit the README.md following the format in the template.
+   - Edit the CODEOWNERS file under .github/ folder with the owner's GitHub username.
    - Remove sensitive assets, such as internal or confidential information, internal paths, tools, codenames, proprietary fonts, internal telemetry, and email aliases.
    - Remove any trademarks or product icons.
    - Follow the [going public guidance](https://docs.opensource.microsoft.com/releasing/general-guidance/going-public) to prepare the code and commit history for publication, including running PoliCheck.
-   - Follow your organization's Secure Development Lifecycle (SDL) process or use 1CS for any required security and threat model reviews.
    - If your repository includes third-party OSS, describe its use and its license in a NOTICE file.
 Consult with OSS CELA when in doubt.

 4. [ ] Publish the code:
    - Once your registration and review process is complete, make your GitHub repository public.
+The repository should include a short and comprehensive Description.
+The link to the [created sample](https://learn.microsoft.com/samples/) or [documentation](/learn.microsoft.com/docs/) should be provided in the Website section.
+To increase discoverability and categorization, add related topics.

-5. [ ] Going forward, ensure:
+5. [ ] Register the sample in Samples Gallery
-   - [ ] Further Microsoft Contributions:
-     - File a [contribution request](https://docs.opensource.microsoft.com/contributing/third-party) if the feature you are adding is outside the scope of your original release request or if you are adding non-open source Microsoft code that your team did not author.
-   - [ ] Staffing:
-     - Ensure at least one team member is committed to managing community interactions, merging pull requests, giving feedback, and releasing new versions.
-   - [ ] Buildable & Runnable:
-     - Make sure your project is easy to build and has binaries available, as this is essential for attracting contributors.
-   - [ ] Security:
-     - Ensure your project follows your organization's SDL requirements and expectations for security reviews, responding to security alerts, and other best practices for product/service development.
-   - [ ] Foster your community:
-     - Look for ways to continue engagement with potential contributors and foster a thriving community.

-By following these guidelines, you can release your open source project using the MIT license and maintain it successfully while complying with Microsoft's policies and standards.
+    - Follow the [guidelines](https://review.learn.microsoft.com/en-us/help/contribute/samples/?branch=main) to onboard the sample in [Microsoft Samples Gallery](https://learn.microsoft.com/samples/).
+    - After generating a https://learn.microsoft.com/samples/ URL for the sample, link it in the repository description.
+    - Create an [aka.ms](aka.ms) alias for the sample URL.
+    - If the sample is a tool/utility for Azure Storage, update the [Azure Storage PM GitHub](https://azure.github.io/Storage/docs/tools-and-utilities/) from [this index.html](https://github.com/Azure/Storage/blob/master/docs/docs/tools-and-utilities/index.html) and add a link to the sample in  https://learn.microsoft.com/samples/.

+If you need more information check out the [detailed instructions](https://docs.opensource.microsoft.com/releasing/) and aka.ms/opensource